-I had an interview in Scotland earlier this week.
-First, I thought to extend it into a week trip full of exploring the Highlands, but considering my recent knee injury, I just enjoyed the cities of Dundee and Edinburgh in a brief visit.
+I headed to Scotland, as I had an interview in Dundee earlier this week.
+First, I thought to extend it into a trip full of exploring the Highlands, but considering my recently broken knee, I just enjoyed the cities of Dundee and Edinburgh in a brief visit.

 First, I took an overnight coach from London.
-I had some worries how it’d work since my mobility was restricted, but it was actually among the most pleasant bus rides I had in a long time – got a seat with about a meter-some 3ft of legroom (!), sat next to a nice person and the bus was filled only about a half of its capacity, so it was relatively calm and quiet.
+I had some worries about how it’d work since my restricted mobility, but it was actually among the most pleasant bus rides I had in a long time – I got a seat with about 3ft of legroom, sat next to a nice person, and the bus was filled only about a half of its capacity, so it was relatively calm and quiet.

 Once I arrived in Dundee, I had about two and a half hours until the interview, which I spent in the McManus Art Gallery and Museum.

-Soon I moved on to the major portion of the trip, the meeting, and it went great.
-Later I got to enjoy local art studios with pleasant people, and then visited an inspiring exhibition “Grey Gardens” in the city’s contemporary arts centre.
+Then I moved on to the reason for the trip, the meeting, and it went great.
+Later, I enjoyed local art studios with pleasant people, and I visited an inspiring exhibition, “Grey Gardens,” in the city’s centre for contemporary arts.
+Grey was also the dominant color of that day.
+The sky was overcast, absent of any other color (that’s also why I decided to shoot in BW).